colecrouter/stardew-save-editor/.github/ISSUE_TEMPLATE/website-doesn-t-work-properly.md

 ---

-**Describe the bug**
+**Describe what happened**
-A clear and concise description of what the bug is.
+A clear and concise description of what you saw.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See message

 **Expected behavior**
 A clear and concise description of what you expected to happen.